Building a Basic Cheap Website

 That’s a great question!

 OptSus has come up with a unique way to approach the problem of quoting basic website projects.
-We’re making it very simple to start building your website today and have your new site online in as little as one week – for only $250.
+We’re making it very simple to start building your website today and have your new site online in as little as one week.

-Since we like to be upfront about our offers, here’s the fine print on that $250 website deal.
+Since we like to be upfront about our offers, here’s the fine print on that “simple website in one week” deal.
 You’ll see that it’s designed for anyone that truly has a basic website they want built cheap – by someone that has been building high-quality websites since 1999.

-How to get your website for only $250?
+How to get your website done in just one week?

-- Your site requires fewer than 10 pages of content.
+- Your site requires 5 pages of content, or less.

 - You have all the text and images ready to be published on these pages.